dhsilber/DoNext/README.md

 - Filter todo items by day of month
 - Display Google Calendar Events for today
 - *DoNext* should know work hours and highlight conflicts between calendar events and work hours

+I started this with just a desktop web app, but I have found that I really want my list on my phone, so I'm starting up a React Native app.
+Hopefully much of the existing code is usable in the new platform.

+Both [the initial React project](react/do-next) and [the new React Native project](native/do-next) are in this repository.